 - International Business Consulting Projects (IBCP): IBEAR’s capstone course.
 Over a 4-month period, teams of 5-6 students work with a client to solve one of its important business challenges.
 Travel for research (international or domestic) is usually a component of projects; travel costs paid by the program

-- 10-day international experiential business-learning trip is a required component of the IBEAR Program; paid for by the program.
+- 10-day international experiential business-learning trip is a required component of the IBEAR Program; paid for by the program fees and alumni donations.
 The 2014 trip was to Singapore and Yangon.
-The 2015 trip, titled “Doing Business in Southeast Asia,” compared the business environments in Jakarta and Bangkok http://uscibearultramedia.com/ The 2016 trip, titled “Doing Business in China,” will compare the business environments in Shanghai and Nanjing; travel costs paid by the program
+The 2015 trip, titled “Doing Business in Southeast Asia,” compared the business environments in Jakarta and Bangkok https://ibear-ielp.net/ The 2016 trip, titled “Doing Business in China,” compared the business environments in Shanghai and Nanjing.
+The 2017 trip compared the business environments in Chengdu and Ho Chi Minh City.
+The class traveled to Shanghai and Shenzhen in 2018 for their experiential study trip.
+Travel costs paid by the program fees and alumni donations

 - 3-day domestic trip to a key business city in the United States as part of our domestic experiential learning program, titled “Doing Business in the United States.”
 Cities visited have included Seattle, San Francisco, and New York.
 Students have the opportunity to visit Fortune 500 companies and cutting-edge start-ups to gain insights into the companies and industries.
-These trips are an excellent way for participants to expand their professional networks; travel costs paid by the program
+These trips are an excellent way for participants to expand their professional networks; travel costs paid by program fees and alumni donations

 - Personalized Career Development Services are provided for all self-sponsored students.
 Tuned to the unique needs of mid-career global professionals, IBEAR’s dedicated career advisor creates career development workshops and year-round networking opportunities.
 Given IBEAR’s small class size, the career advisor is able to work closely with each individual participant, helping them develop their career development, career search and career-capture capabilities